Version: Unity 6.6 (6000.6)

 Unity Package Manager CLI workflow

 UPM CLI is a standalone tool that you can run from a terminal or integrate into a continuous integration (CI) pipeline.
-It’s useful if you create packages and want to sign them outside of the Unity Editor or without the scripting API, especially in automated environments.
+It’s useful if you create UPM packages and want to sign them outside of the Unity Editor or without the scripting API, especially in automated environments.

 1. Install UPM CLI

-2. Pack and sign a package
+2. Pack and sign a UPM package

 Prerequisites